thirdknown/class-generator/readme.md

 Run:

-`php ./console.php php ./console.php generate:classes-from-json temp My\\Namespace Order temp/order.json`
+`php ./console.php generate:classes-from-json temp My\\Namespace Order temp/order.json`

 Then you will find 3 new files in `temp` directory.
 **You can add getters and setters and change imports in PHP files by your IDE.**